A Johns Hopkins Medicine 3D Application

-Muscle Anatomy: A Johns Hopkins Medicine 3-D application is an anatomically and physiologically precise map of the human musculoskeletal system, rendered in full, immersive 3D that presents musculoskeletal anatomy in a life-like, interactive format accessible on iPhone and iPad.
+Muscle Anatomy: A Johns Hopkins Medicine 3D application is an anatomically and physiologically precise map of the human musculoskeletal system, rendered in full, immersive 3D that presents musculoskeletal anatomy in a life-like, interactive format accessible on iPhone and iPad.

-More than 3,000 anatomy structures grouped by:
+And there are more than 3,000 anatomy structures grouped by:

 - head and neck